Posted: December 21, 2023

 Upon successful completion of the CNA courses and exam, the PCP transitions to a full-time licensed care associate.

 A noteworthy example of this program in action was through the story of Sarah.
 Sarah had been working at Someren Glen in Life Enrichment for 5 years.
 When the PCP-to-CNA program became available, she jumped at the opportunity.

 “Throughout the COVID pandemic, I was inspired watching the nursing team’s love, care, and compassion as they worked with residents,” Sarah said.
 “I felt as though the team, residents, and their family members became a true extended family as we banded together during lockdowns, state restrictions, and health fears.
 I decided that I wanted to take the next step in my career and provide direct care to residents and still be a part of this amazing Someren Glen family.”

 After earning her CNA through this program, Sarah went on to pursue her LPN degree so she could transition to a nursing team member.
-Through the help of a scholarship from Christian Living Communities, she was able to complete her studies.
+Through the help of a scholarship from Christian Living Communities, made possible by generous donations to the Workforce Innovation Fund, she was able to complete her studies.
 Sarah’s fellow team members and residents cheered her on through the whole process and she passed her board exams this February.
-She is elated to have achieved this professional goal right here at Someren Glen and loves serving residents in our Long Term Care neighborhood.
+She is elated to have achieved this professional goal right here at Someren Glen and loves serving residents in our Long-Term Care neighborhood.

 The success stories don’t end with Sarah.